So you choose Milos for your summer 2022 holidays!

 When do I collect my tickets?

-After booking your ferry tickets online, if you are traveling with SeaJets, Golden Star Ferries, or Aegean Speedlines you will receive an e-ticket which you can save on your phone or print and show to the ferry crew when boarding the ferry.
+After booking your ferry tickets online, if you are traveling with SeaJets or Minoan Lines you will receive an e-ticket which you can save on your phone or print and show to the ferry crew when boarding the ferry.

 An alternative is to buy your ferry tickets at a travel agency.
 You can simply walk into a travel agency during your stay in Athens, ask for information about the routes and select the one that serves you.
-Unfortunately, if you are travelling high-season vessels will likely be overbooked and no available tickets left.
+Unfortunately, if you are travelling during thehigh-season, vessels will likely be overbooked and no available tickets can be bought.

-Hopping on an island form Milos in order to continue exploring the lovely Cyclades is very popular.
-Some of the most popular island-hopping destinations are Kimolos, Santorini, Sifnos, Serifos and more.
+Hopping on an island from Milos in order to continue exploring the lovely Cyclades is very popular.
+Some of the most popular island-hopping destinations are Kimolos, Santorini, Sifnos, Serifos, and more.
 You can check all available here.
 When you decide upon your new destination, you follow the exact same procedure and buy the tickets online.